canonical/lxd/doc/authentication.md

 (authentication-token)=
 #### Adding client certificates using tokens

 You can also add new clients by using tokens.
-This is a safer way than using the trust password, because tokens expire once they've been used.
+This is a safer way than using the trust password, because tokens expire after a configurable time (`cluster.join_token_expiry`, see {doc}`server`) or once they've been used.

 To use this method, generate a token for each client by calling `lxc config trust add`, which will prompt for the client name.
 The clients can then add their certificates to the server's trust store by providing the generated token when prompted for the trust password.